Skip to content

 User-generated content (UGC) is social proof gold

-Fitness businesses can create transformation challenges that naturally generate before-and-after content
+Fitness businesses can run transformation challenges

 The Power of Numbers: Displaying Social Metrics